niloufarnb/multithreaded-image-processing/README.md

 # Multithreaded Image‑Processing

-## Overview
-The goal of this project is to develop a multithreaded image‑processing application that can apply filters to large images efficiently.
-The application divides an image into sub‑matrices, processes each part in parallel using multiple threads, and then reassembles the processed sub‑matrices into the final image.
-This approach leverages multithreading to improve the performance of image‑processing tasks.

 ### Objectives
 1. **Load an image** – Read a single copy of the image into memory in the main thread; worker threads treat it as a shared resource.
 2. **Divide the image** – Split the image into smaller, manageable sub‑matrices (chunks) and assign a specific range of the main matrix to each worker thread.